The Reality of Living with Chronic Pain: More Than Just Inspiration

 It happened gradually.
 Someone would expect me to check in, to ask about their day, to be present for them.
 I was in survival mode.

-When I'm struggling with fistula pain, I don't have a whole lot to give.
-I'm not thoughtful and kind and patient.
-I'm not putting others first, which is what I naturally want to do.
+When I’m struggling with fistula pain, I don’t have a whole lot to give.
+I’m not thoughtful, kind, or patient.
+I’m not putting others first, which is what I naturally want to do.

 So I learned: if I’m going through pain, I’m going to let somebody down.